-- 1. Select the option to synchronize the push-to-talk button, than upload the new settings to the radio via software (or see Menu 33 See Chapter 9 "Single or Dual PTT") - 2.
-Press the EXIT key to select between the upper (VFO A) or lower (VFO B) frequency. - 3.
-An arrow will display ((ISTEP)) next to the frequency that you have selected as your default transmitting channel. - 4.
-Press the Push-to-Talk (either direction) to transmit on the selected frequency
+- 1. Select the option to synchronize the push-to-talk button, then upload the new settings to the radio via software (or see Menu 33 - See Chapter 9 "Single or Dual PTT") - Press the EXIT key to select between the upper (VFO A) or lower (VFO B) frequency. - An arrow will display next to the frequency that you have selected as your default transmitting channel. - Press the Push-to-Talk (either direction) to transmit on the selected frequency